Fhma/COVE2/README.md

    * We are also developing a prototype tool to automatically extract these which will be included in the next fPMC version.

  ### Outputs
+ Once fPMC finishes, it will generate the following outputs:

    1. PRISM models and PCTL properties for each fragment and the abstract model

    2. **old_model.m: the structure of the input model (transition probabilities are randomly generated for illustration purposes)

    3. **new_model.m**: the structure of the model after fragmentation, i.e, once fPMC finishes (transition probabilities are randomly generated for illustration purposes)

    4. **Model_expression.txt**: detailed information about the fragmentation process, i.e.,
       - Original Transition Matrix
       - New Tranistion Matrix after fragmentation
       - State property for each state in the model
       - Transition Matrix for each fragment
       - __The algebraic expressions__